Distaff: Other meanings

 The Spinner, by Wilhelm Leibl (1892), features spinning flax from a distaff.

-The term distaff is also used as an adjective to describe the matrilineal branch of a family, i.e., to the person's mother and her blood relatives.
-This term developed in the English-speaking communities where a distaff spinning tool was used often to symbolize domestic life.
+The term distaff is used as an adjective to describe the matrilineal branch of a family, i.e., to the person's mother and her blood relatives.
+This term developed in the English-speaking communities where a distaff spinning tool was used to symbolize domestic life.
 Proverbs 31 cites the "wife of noble character" as one who "holds the distaff".

-One still-recognized use of the term is in horse racing, in which races limited to female horses are referred to as distaff races.
+Another use of the term is in horse racing, in which races limited to female horses are referred to as distaff races.
 From 1984 until 2007, at the American Breeders' Cup, the major race for fillies and mares was the Breeders' Cup Distaff.
-From 2008 to 2012, the event was referred to as the Breeders' Cup Ladies' Classic.
+From 2008 to 2012, the event was called the Breeders' Cup Ladies' Classic.
 Starting in 2013, the name of the race changed back to Breeders' Cup Distaff.
-It is commonly regarded as the female analog of the better-known Breeders' Cup Classic, though female horses are not barred from entering that race.
+It is the female analog of the better-known Breeders' Cup Classic, though female horses are not barred from that race.

-The phrase "on the distaff side" was commonly used by reporters covering athletic competitions when transitioning from men's events over to the highlights of women's events.
+The phrase "on the distaff side" was used by reporters covering athletic competitions when transitioning from men's events over to the women's events.

 In Norse mythology, the goddess Frigg spins clouds from her bejewelled distaff in the Norse constellation known as Frigg's Spinning Wheel (Friggerock, also known as Orion's Belt).